Clients fill out a questionnaire and temperament quiz early in the process. This helps me know just what your baby needs!

 After the preparation period, your child will learn to fall asleep on his/her own and will go back to sleep and sleep deeper during sleep cycle transitions.

-If you and your child revert back to past habits after you complete the program, or new problems arise, it may be necessary for you to plan a 1-hour consultation.
+You can always plan a 1-hour consultation later.
 But I will fully equip you to know how to handle the future and stay on track.

 I am against "Crying it Out" techniques.
 I teach parents how to help their children fall asleep on their own, with an emphasis on gentleness and stress-free methods.
 I teach the "Sleep Ride" technique to help develop trust and security; if a baby becomes agitated and upset, the work stops and baby is comforted.
 Babies are prepared ahead of time so they fuss less.